5 Amazing Benefits In Keeping A Technology Free Bedroom

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-Keeping my bedroom a technology free zone may be a big contribution to a great sleep or like I said it maybe just be lucky.
+Keeping my bedroom a technology-free zone I feel is a big contribution to sleeping well consistently.
 Our homes are being introduced to more technology for security and convenience.
 As well as efficiency and helping with our everyday tasks in home automation.
-But is there any rooms we should try and keep tech free?
+But are there any rooms we should try and keep tech-free?

-There are probably lots of people who sleep just fine despite having the everyday technology and electronics in the bedroom.
-But there have been lots of studies as to the effects that keeping digital devices around us when sleeping have on us.
-Here are just some of the benefits of creating a bedroom technology free area.
+There have been lots of studies on the effects that keeping digital devices around us when sleeping has on us.
+And nearly all of those effects are negative.
+Here are just some of the benefits of creating a bedroom technology-free area.

-I’m sure we all appreciate the blurred boundaries within our homes sometimes especially living in an open plan concept.
-But there are times definite boundaries are important to establish at home.
-(You might have found this even more so during lockdown).
+I’m sure we all appreciate the blurred boundaries within our homes sometimes especially living in an open-plan concept home.
+But there are times when definite boundaries are important to establish at home.

-I love being able to take my laptop in the bedroom but when it comes to sleeping, the laptop is out of the room that goes for the phone too.
-Because it’s all too tempting to check your Instagram or check your messages that one last time before bed!
+I love being able to take my laptop in the bedroom sometimes.
+But when it comes to bedtime, the laptop is out of the bedroom.
+Because it’s all too tempting to check your Instagram or check your messages that one last time before bed.
+Before you know it you’re doom scrolling for another couple of hours.

 2. Reduced Screen Time

-It’s so common for us to distract ourselves the last thing before going to sleep.
-We often use the theory that messing around on our phones sends us to sleep but the in fact the opposite is true.
-Even if we do fall asleep playing on our phones, it takes longer to fall asleep and to have a good deep sleep.
+It’s so common for us to distract ourselves last thing before going to sleep.
+We often use the theory that messing around on our smartphones sends us to sleep but in fact, the opposite is true.
+Even if we do fall asleep playing on our phones, it takes longer to fall asleep and the quality of sleep isn’t as good.

 3. More & Better Quality Time